-Winkl is a start-up company who launched in mid 2019, with reviews for their mattresses flowing in thick and fast by December.
+Winkl is a kiwi owned brand who launched in mid 2019, with reviews for their mattresses flowing in thick and fast by December.

 Features And Comparison Of The Two Winkl Mattresses

-Winkl make two foam mattresses, the Winkl and the Lux.
+Winkl make two all foam mattresses, the Winkl and the Lux.

 Here’s a detailed breakdown of each mattress.